John Bel Edwards: Early life and education

-John Bel Edwards was born in East Baton Rouge Parish, Louisiana on September 16, 1966.
+John Bel Edwards was born in East Baton Rouge Parish, Louisiana, on September 16, 1966.
 He was raised in Amite, Louisiana, the son of Dora Jean (née Miller) and Tangipahoa Parish Sheriff Frank M. Edwards, Jr. Born into an economically and politically well-established family in the parish, he graduated from Amite High School in 1984 as valedictorian.

-In 1988, Edwards received a bachelor's degree in engineering from the United States Military Academy, where he was on the Dean's List and served as vice chairman of the panel that enforced the West Point honor code.
+In 1988, Edwards received a Bachelor of Science in engineering from the United States Military Academy, where he was on the Dean's List and served as vice chairman of the panel that enforced the West Point honor code.

 Edwards completed Airborne School in 1986, while a student at West Point.
 After receiving his commission, he completed the Infantry Officer Basic Course at Fort Benning in 1988, Ranger School in 1989, and the Infantry Officer Advanced Course in 1992.

 Edwards served in the United States Army for eight years, mostly in the 25th Infantry Division and 82nd Airborne Division.
 He commanded a company in the 82nd's 3rd Brigade, 505th Parachute Infantry Regiment.
 Edwards ultimately ended his military career to return to Louisiana because of family considerations.